- Open Access

 The maximal, mean, and standard deviations from the absolute differences between the median (assumed as the 'truth') and the referees' markings for each round are given in Table 2. is the maximal possible error in the 99 % confidence interval calculated according to the Student's distribution.
 Here, s stands for the standard deviation and n is the total number of recordings.

-Mean and standard deviations of each referee after the 3rd round
+The mean and the standard deviations of each observer after the 3rd round are given in Table 3:

 Individual measurements, as well as the median estimation after the 3rd round for all recordings in the PTB Diagnostic ECG Database are presented in Table 4 (see additional file 1).